artscomi/modal-toggle-user-profile/README.md

-#  React Modal with toggle bar
+# :fairy: React Modal with toggle bar

 This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).